fiksn/lightning-nix/README.md

 You might want to check out [nix-bitcoin](https://github.com/fort-nix/nix-bitcoin) too.
 It's a really great project.
 I have to admit I've "stolen" quite a bit of stuff from there, but since then the code diverged a bit.
 The difference is more philosophical in a sense that this is using [Nix Flakes](https://www.tweag.io/blog/2020-05-25-flakes/) to be sort of a library of resources that you can use instead of directly being an application.
+Which means you will have to write some Nix code.
+However there are some dummy [nixosConfigurations](https://github.com/fiksn/lightning-nix/blob/master/flake.nix#L39) in [flake.nix](./flake.nix) - examples how to configure your own machines.

-Which means that for using this you will have to write some Nix code.
-Also I am a bit more biased towards [Lightning Labs](https://lightning.engineering) solutions (but that doesn't mean I am againt including c-lightning or something else - it's just that the current node is running lnd and I support that implementation).
+Also I am a bit more biased towards [Lightning Labs](https://lightning.engineering) solutions (but this doesn't mean I am againt including c-lightning or something else - it's just that the current node is running lnd and I support that implementation).
 Sure the "not invented here syndrome" probably also plays a role here.
 But at least I've learned a lot about Nix and the lightning network.